diegoami/DA_ML_Capstone/solutions.md

   | 6   | Training   |  0.87   |0.70   | 0.77   |        770|
   | 7   | Town       |  1.00   |0.09   | 0.16   |        89 |

 It turned out that the *Siege* class is not that big a problem (as a matter of fact, images belonging to this category are pretty distinctive).
 However, the classes *Trap*, *Town* and *Training* tended to be misclassified often.
-After checking the confidence matrix, I decided that it would make sense to remove these three categories, so that the category *Training* is classified as Other (Training is not interesting anyway) while Trap and Town are classified as Battle.
+After checking the confusion matrix, I decided that it would make sense to remove these three categories, so that the category *Training* is classified as Other (Training is not interesting anyway) while Trap and Town are classified as Battle.

 ### SECOND ITERATION